kalafut/imohash/README.md

 (Note: a more precise description is provided in the [algorithm description](https://github.com/kalafut/imohash/blob/master/algorithm.md).)

-imohash is works by hashing small chunks of data from the beginning, middle and end of a file.
+imohash works by hashing small chunks of data from the beginning, middle and end of a file.
 It also incorporates the file size into the final 128-bit hash.
 This approach is based on a few assumptions which will vary by application.
 First, file size alone *tends*<sup>1</sup> to be a pretty good differentiator, especially